Grilled Salmon

 What You’ll Need

-• Olive Oil: I recommend using a classic olive oil, because it takes the heat better than extra-virgin.
+• Olive Oil: I recommend using classic olive oil because it takes the heat better than extra virgin olive oil.

-• Spices: Half a teaspoon each of paprika, chili powder, garlic powder, cumin and coriander makes a savory spice rub for the fillets.
-I use sweet paprika rather than smoked for this recipe.
+• Spices: Half a teaspoon each of paprika, chili powder, garlic powder, cumin, and coriander makes a savory spice rub for the fillets.
+I use sweet paprika rather than smoked for this recipe, and sometimes I mix in a teaspoon of brown sugar.

 For the Avocado Salsa